This page on the meaning of gluten is for those who do not want to give up bread unnecessarily and are wondering what the alternatives are.

 The protein in wheat is made up more or less of equal quantities of two nutrients.

-When exposed to water these proteins combine together to form gluten; its elastic-properties enable the dough to balloon and rise after trapping the gas generated by the yeast.
+When exposed to water these proteins combine together to form gluten; their elastic-properties enable the dough to balloon and rise after trapping the gas generated by the yeast.

-There are differences in the gluten but typically that in wheat, rye and barley are the prime suspects when it comes to ulcerative-colitis.
+There are differences in the gluten proteins but typically it is those in wheat, rye and barley that are the prime suspects when it comes to ulcerative-colitis.

 These two substances are just some of the many sources of the amino-acids that the human body uses to build up the unique proteins, according to our own DNA.
 Most we get from meat, eggs and dairy products; fish and legumes too.